← Back to Blog

 ✗ Patient names in conversion tags

-✗ Diagnosis information (e.g., "botox_for_migraines")
+✗ Diagnosis information (e.g., "botox_for_migraines" as a conversion label)

 ✗ Medical history or conditions